About my region — Capital Region New South Wales

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture, fisheries, and forestry sectors in the Capital region and the recent financial performance of the New South Wales broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture, fisheries, and forestry sectors in the Capital region and the recent financial performance of the New South Wales broadacre, dairy and vegetable industries.

-The Capital Region of New South Wales is located in the south–east of the state from the southern tablelands, east around the ACT, to the far south coast.
+The Capital region of New South Wales is located in the south–east of the state from the southern tablelands, east around the ACT, to the far south coast.
 The region comprises the eight local government areas of Bega Valley, Eurobodalla, Goulburn Mulwaree, Hilltops, Queanbeyan-Palerang, Snowy-Monaro, Upper Lachlan Shire, Yass Valley, and small parts of Shoalhaven, Snowy Valleys, and Wingecarribee.
-The region covers a total area of around 51,895 square kilometres or 6.5 per cent of New South Wales and is home to approximately 207,800 people (ABS 2011).
+The region covers a total area of around 51,900 square kilometres or 6 per cent of New South Wales and is home to approximately 225,700 people (ABS 2018).

-Agricultural land in the Capital Region occupies 33,332 square kilometres, or 64 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 12,931 square kilometres, or 25 per cent of the region.
-The most common land use by area is grazing modified pastures, which occupies 25,177 square kilometres or 49 per cent of the Capital region.
+Agricultural land in the Capital region occupies 33,400 square kilometres, or 64 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 12,900 square kilometres, or 25 per cent of the region.
+The most common land use by area is grazing modified pastures, which occupies 25,200 square kilometres or 49 per cent of the Capital region (ABARES 2016).

-Australian Bureau of Statistics (ABS) data from the February 2017 Labour Force Survey indicate that around 105,000 people were employed in the Capital Region.
-The region accounts for 3 per cent of total employment in New South Wales and 8 per cent of all people employed in the New South Wales agriculture, forestry, and fishing sector.
+Australian Bureau of Statistics (ABS) data from the August 2020 Labour Force Survey indicate that around 113,000 people were employed in the Capital region.
+The region accounts for 3 per cent of total employment in New South Wales and 5 per cent of all people employed in the New South Wales agriculture, forestry, and fishing sector.

-Health care and social assistance was the largest employment sector with 14,300 people, followed by public administration and safety with 12,300 people, and construction with 10,400 people.
-Other important employment sectors in the region were retail trade, accommodation and food services, and professional, scientific and technical services.
-The agriculture, forestry, and fishing sector employed 6,100 people, representing 6 per cent of the region's workforce.
+Public administration and safety was the largest employment sector with 18,400 people, followed by retail trade with 13,900 people, and health care and social assistance with 13,000 people.
+Other important employment sectors in the region were construction; accommodation and food services; and professional, scientific and technical services.
+The agriculture, forestry, and fishing sector employed 3,900 people, representing 3 per cent of the region's workforce.

 Value of agricultural production

-In 2014–15, the gross value of agricultural production in the Capital Region was $842 million, which was 7 per cent of the total gross value of agricultural production in New South Wales of $12.1 billion.
-This is the most recent year for which ABS data are available.
+In 2018–19, the gross value of agricultural production in the Capital Region was $976 million, which was 8 per cent of the total gross value of agricultural production in New South Wales of $11.7 billion.

 Number and type of farms

 Farms in the table above are classified according to the activities that generate most of their value of production.
-Beef cattle farms (1,124 farms) were the most common, accounting for 30 per cent of all farms in the Capital Region, and 9 per cent of all beef farms in New South Wales.
+Sheep farms (995 farms) were the most common, accounting for 38 per cent of all farms in the Capital Region, and 26 per cent of all sheep farms in New South Wales.

 Estimated value of agricultural operations (EVAO) is a measure of the value of production from farms and a measure of their business size.
-Around 58 per cent of farms in the Capital Region had an EVAO of less than $50,000.
-These farms accounted for only 9 per cent of the total value of agricultural operations in 2014–15.
-In comparison, 5 per cent of farms in the region had an EVAO of more than $500,000 and accounted for an estimated 49 per cent of the total value of agricultural operations in the Capital Region in 2014–15.
+Around 51 per cent of farms in the Capital Region had an EVAO between $50,000 and $150,000.
+These farms accounted for only 15 per cent of the total value of agricultural operations in 2018–19.
+In comparison, 15 per cent of farms in the region had an EVAO of more than $500,000 and accounted for an estimated 55 per cent of the total value of agricultural operations in the Capital Region in 2018–19.

 Farm financial performance